-- Learn about any suicide plans and remove lethal means. - Secure/remove dangerous/lethal materials (firearms, knives, sharps, cleaners, OTC and prescription medications) in the home to reduce the likelihood that passing, impulsive thoughts would lead to lethal outcomes.
+- Learn about any suicide plans and remove lethal means. - Secure/remove dangerous/lethal materials (firearms, knives, sharps, cleaners, OTC and prescription medications, materials that can be used for strangulation) in the home to reduce the likelihood that passing, impulsive thoughts would lead to lethal outcomes. - Consider providing "General Home Safety Recommendations" handout, available on the CBT+ Notebook.